timothy3001/EmergencyButton/README.md

 # EmergencyButton

 This is a simple button, that sends an e-mail when it's pressed.
-It is easy and quick to build and can be used by older people to send a notification in case they have had an accident (e.g. a fall on the ground).
+It can be built quickly and easily and is intended to be used by older and disabled people to send an emergency notification in case they have had an accident.
 Alternatively you could use it for any other case.

+The e-mail body contains the current voltage of the battery so you can easily monitor the battery status.

+**ATTENTION**: This is a **private project** and is just for temporary use.

 ## Features